Brian3647/snowboard/README.md

 }
 ```

 And that's it!
 You got yourself a working server on :8080.
-Examples can be found [here](./examples/).
+Examples can be found in the `examples` folder.

 ## **Async routes**